Music Faculty Handbook

 - If independent contractor is being reimbursed for travel, please include that on the Performance Agreement and attach the whole itinerary including the pricing

-Concert programs should be emailed to Paul Carlson at email@example.com no later than 3 weeks prior to the event.
+Concert programs should be emailed to Val Stoelzel at firstname.lastname@example.org no later than 3 weeks prior to the event.

 Publicity material to be posted on the various calendars (Arts Calendar, Music Department performance calendar, University Events calendar) should be sent to Valerie Stoelzel at email@example.com.
 Publicity material should include the date, time, location of the event, biography of the artist, and photo of the artist.